Find Cheap Auto Insurance Quotes in Your Area

 If you are driving while insured, but you're unable to prove that you carry insurance when an officer requests documentation, you may be charged with driving without proof of insurance.
 This minor offense incurs a $25 fine from the DOR.
 On your court date, if you can prove that you were insured on the date of the incident, your fine may be waived.

-However, it is also possible that you allowed your insurance to lapse because you no longer require an auto insurance policy or because your car was destroyed.
-In such a case, you may be able to avoid fees by submitting an "Application for Voluntary Registration Cancellation (Form MV-18J)" to your county tag office.
+However, it is also possible that you allowed your insurance to lapse because you no longer require auto insurance or your car was destroyed.
+In that case, you may avoid fees by submitting an "Application for Voluntary Registration Cancellation (Form MV-18J)" to your county tag office.

 - Your vehicle was sold, repossessed or stolen.